The Best Patellofemoral Knee Brace

 How does Levitation work?
 This innovative brace uses patented spring-loaded technology.
 Its hinge absorbs energy as you bend your knee, and then returns that energy when you straighten your leg.
 Its technology allows it to simultaneously reduce joint forces in both the medial and lateral tibiofemoral compartments, and most importantly, the patellofemoral compartment.

 The Levitation knee brace is the appropriate choice for many knee conditions, including patellofemoral pain.
-Many injuries and diseases can benefit from its knee extension assist and unloading capabilities.
+Many injuries and diseases can benefit from its knee extension assist and offloading capabilities.

 If you want more information on how to choose a knee brace, check out this guide for everything you need to know.